kletobias/p2022/_projects/automation-using-a-test-harness-br-for-deep-learning-br-part-1.md

 - `splitter` is set to `RandomSplitter` using `seed=42` for reproducible train, validation splits across multiple executions.
-- Finally, `get_y` specifies the method used to label all the images in the dataset, that the model will predict for each image. `RegexLabeller` does exactly the same, as what was done using `re.search`.
+- Finally, `get_y` specifies the method used to label all the images in the dataset that the model will predict for each image. `RegexLabeller` does exactly the same, as what was done using `re.search`.
 It is really 'the exact same', since it uses `re.search` by default. `"name"` will cause it to use the filename as the string to match using the specified pattern.

-The portion of the pattern used to label the images is the beginning of the filename, that can either be `female` or `male`.
+The portion of the pattern used to label the images is the beginning of the filename that can either be `female` or `male`.
 Because of the precedence rule, that is applied during a regex search, like the one here, the ordering of the characters to match is important.
 If `male` was put before `female`, like so `r"(male|female)_model-[^.]*\.png$"`, there would be no matches for female at